 With a claim that the Paint Runner gives an even finish without splatter or drips, we couldn't not try it out.

-Available for $140 including postage, the Paint Runner Pro is a large hollowed-out paint roller.
+Available for $36.50, the Paint Runner Pro is a large hollowed-out paint roller.
 You can pour up to a litre of paint into the paint runner, then push out the paint through small holes onto the roller's microfibre pad when you run it down a surface.
 The idea is since you carry your paint with you, there's no need for multiple trips back and forth to the tray to re-coat your roller.